Navigation auf uzh.ch

 The following overview includes funding instruments specifically with an international scope.
-For currently open calls, please also consult our news.
+Please find currently open callshere.

 UZH also offers Travel Grants for young researchers (PhD students and Postdocs).
 For more information, check the website of UZH Graduate Campus.

 research.swiss is a centralised platform showcasing scientific and technological cooperation opportunities between Switzerland and the rest of the world.
 Launched by the Swiss State Secretariat for Education, Research and Innovation (SERI) in collaboration with swissnex, the new platform aims to facilitate collaboration in research and innovation by providing researchers, higher education institutions and innovators with a unique overview of the most important funding instruments, calls for joint research projects, and mobility programs.

 The University of Zurich and its strategic partners aim to strengthen their sthared goals of sustainable collaboration in research and teaching.
 For joint funding opportunities, please check the UZH Global Strategy and Partnerships Funding Scheme.

 The UZH Global Strategy and Partnerships Funding Scheme supports UZH faculties, departments and units in pursuing joint activities with partner universities that strengthen the impact of the global UZH network and that help implementing the UZH Global Strategy.
 For open calls, please refer to the website of the UZH Global Strategy and Partnerhips Funding Scheme.